HIGHLIGHTS

 Honor X6c Price in Nepal and Availability

-The Honor X6c brings the fan-favorite G81 and places it in the above Rs.
-15,000 price bracket.
+The Honor X6c brings the fan-favorite G81 and places it in the Rs.
+20,000 price bracket.
 My point is, at this price, it does not exactly scream VALUE FOR MONEY.
 Especially when we’re getting 5G phones like the HMD Crest for even less.
+If you really want an Honor phone and the same processor, you could pay 25% less for the Honor Play10!

 What are your thoughts on the Honor X6c?
 Let us know in the comments!